ttlion/sdtDBN/README.md

 # Theoretical background of sdtDBN

 sdtDBN was developed in the context of the Master's Thesis on Electrical and Computer Engineering of Tiago Leão, at Instituto Superior Técnico, Lisbon.
-The Thesis is available at **Aqui por ou link dps para a tese ou link para eventual artigo que se escreva**, in which all theorical background of sdtDBN is explained.
+The Thesis is available at **Thesis document or written article yet to be inserted here**, in which all theorical background of sdtDBN is explained.

 # Current release and libraries